ajd213/hypercubes/README.md

 mean_size = distributions.S(cs)
 ```

 A useful function `get_clusters(N, NR, p, <data_path>)` defined in distributions.py.
-Given values of N, NR and p, as well as a directory used for data storage, the function will attempt to load the required data.
-If data do not exist, then it will call the hypercubes module to generate it, and then save it for future use.
+Given values of N, NR and p, as well as a directory used for data storage, the function will attempt to load the required cluster sizes.
+If data cannot be found, then it will call the hypercubes module to generate it, and then save it for next time.

 ## An example calculation: locating the percolation transition

 It is known analytically that the location of the percolation transition is $p_c = 1/N$ in the limit $N\to\infty$.
 In this example, we show that the transition is apparent even for modest $N$.
 The code for this example is located in analysis/percolation_transition.py.

-For this example, we make use of the

 We first create a grid of $p$-values, and choose how many realisations (NR) to use, as well as what values of $N$.
 ```